JohnDunthorne/Harvard-CS50-Python/test/README.txt

 for example test_file

-make sure all test within the files are labelled
+all tests within the files are labelled

 test_*
 or